-Ali is played by Ali Al Jenabi, an asylum seeker from Iraq whose life story is the subject of Robin de Crespigny’s award winning book, The People Smuggler - The true story of Ali Al Jenabi, the Oskar Schindler of Asia.
+Ali is played by Ali Al Jenabi, an Iraqi asylum seeker who has been living in Sydney on a pending removal visa for over twenty years.
+His epic life story is the subject of Robin de Crespigny’s award winning book, “The People Smuggler - The true story of Ali Al Jenabi, the Oskar Schindler of Asia”.
 It has been published twice by Penguin and won the Queensland Literary Award and the Human Rights Book Award in 2012 - www.thepeoplesmuggler.com

 The character of Esther is played by Imelda Bourke, a well-known jazz singer in her hometown Adelaide where she raised her five children, one of whom is the writer/director of Damage, Madeleine Blackwell.

 The use of non-actors is central to the concept of the film; both Ali and Imelda used their own lives as resources for an invented narrative.
 The initial script was written by Madeleine but became a flexible structure as the actors played with improvisation to develop a complicity in story-telling which is full of vitality and almost brings the screen to life.

 Damage took five years and a deeply committed team to create.
 It is a truly independent feature that expresses the importance of humanity and hope in a world where war is becoming the norm and fear of the refugee a symptom.